 It’s easy to say yes more often once you practice, and once you build trust with your child that it’s what your answer will often be.
 The “forbidden fruit” they’re seeking will feel less forbidden, and therefore be less of a draw, if they feel you’re on their side.

-This approach also makes parenting easier for your kids because they learn when “no” really needs to happen.
+This approach also makes your parenting approach easier for your kids because they learn when “no” really needs to happen.
 They trust it’s not arbitrary.

 If a transition from one activity to another is hard (as it often is for kids) and you’re triggered because you need to move onto the next task, use your “three” to give them a few moments to adjust to whatever needs to happen next.